Wait, what? …is often the first response we get from marketers when we ask them about the content plan underpinning their content marketing.

 Without them all that happens is you’ll never have a proper understanding of what content works and what doesn’t.

 Setting objectives with regards to your content helps you track what content generated a conversion and the value of that conversion when it becomes a sale.
-This gives you a true picture of what's working and what isn't.
-That way when someone asks if the content strategy is working you don't just stand there looking at your shoes.
+This gives you a true picture of what’s working and what isn’t.

 There are two parts to a good and structured content plan.
 The first is dividing your content by verticals.
 Your x and y axis’ should be service or products and persona.